Use bidirectional text in Pages on Mac

 If you select multiple paragraphs with different text directions and then click , the paragraphs are formatted to match the first paragraph in the selection.

-If you don’t see , you may not have a right-to-left language in your computer’s preferred language list.
+If you can’t see , you may not have a right-to-left language in your computer’s preferred language list.
 To add a language to your preferred language list, choose Apple menu > System Preferences > Language & Region, click , then select a language.
 You may need to quit and reopen Pages to see the option to change paragraph direction.